Shiloh Museum of Ozark History

 The Shiloh Museum of Ozark History, located in Springdale, Arkansas, is a regional history museum covering the Arkansas Ozarks.
-Programs, exhibits, and events relating to Ozark and Northwest Arkansas history are offered by the museum to the public.
+The museum offers programs, exhibits, and events on Ozark and Northwest Arkansas history to the public.
 The museum has a large research library and the largest collection of historic images in Arkansas.
-The library is open to the public during regular museum hours.
+The public can access the library during regular museum hours.
 The geographic region covered by the museum includes the following six counties: Benton County, Boone County, Carroll County, Madison County, Newton County, and Washington County.

 History

 The 1965 purchase of a significant collection of Native American artifacts by the city of Springdale signaled the establishment of the Shiloh Museum.
 An amateur archeologist was soon hired to serve as curator and the museum opened in the former library building on 8 September 1968.
 Initially, the museum concerned itself with purely Springdale local history, but as time passed, expanded its interest and collection to the surrounding areas of the Arkansas Ozarks.

 In 1980, the museum hired a full-time professional director, and with an enlarged and more active board of trustees, the museum expanded its scope and activities.
 New educational programs were created to draw in and involve the public, dynamic exhibit schemes were presented, and the successful petition of seven federal grants signaled a positive change for the museum.
 Throughout the decade, the museum expanded its staff and resources, and won the Award for Merit from the American Association for State and Local History for the Vanishing Northwest Arkansas program that consists of more than 100,000 images.

 Another notable addition to the museum in the 1980s was the acquisition of historic buildings, now situated on the property.
 This collection includes, an 1850s log cabin, 1870s general store, 1880s doctor's office, and a 1930s outhouse.
 Alongside these buildings is a pre-existing 1870s home (remodeled in the 1930s).
 A decade later, a 1930s barn was added to the collection, in which is housed the museum's antique farm machinery collection.
 And in 2005 a seventh historic building was added, now called the Shiloh Meeting Hall, built in 1871 as a hall for three churches and the Masons, later used by the Women's Civic Club, and between 1935 and 2005 as the Odd Fellows Lodge.

 In 1991, the museum opened its new home, a 22000 sqft former library building, which is part of the Shiloh Historic District.
 The Shiloh Museum of Ozark History is mainly funded by the City of Springdale, though more than two thirds of its patrons live outside of the city limits.
 The museum has been named "Museum of the Year" four times by the Arkansas Museum Association in 1982, 1991, 2004, and 2008.